 Racial quotas essentially reserve a certain number of positions for specific underrepresented groups.
 While also well-intentioned, they favor one group over another.
 And they’ve been deemed to violate Title VII of the Civil Rights Act.

 The Rooney Rule, by comparison, seeks to level the playing field for all groups.
 Detractors of the rule, as well as racial quotas, question whether you’re sacrificing quality to ‘manufacture’ diverse candidate pools.
 Supporters and detractors alike struggle with asking hiring teams to purposefully source minority candidates.

 Our own research has found that large numbers of applicants will naturally yield more diversity in your candidate pool.
 Basically, more candidates from underrepresented groups at the top of the funnel net more qualified candidates from underrepresented groups at the bottom.

 In addition to the Rooney Rule, your hiring team could improve the inclusiveness of your job descriptions.
 Also, you could wait until you have a large candidate pool before starting any interview process.
 By focusing on the top of the funnel, you may avoid having to create ‘fixes’ at the bottom.

 The Rooney Rule, with two red flags

 The fact is a single minority candidate isn’t enough, and attempts to manufacture diversity are inherently problematic.
 Of course, that doesn’t mean you should avoid trying to bolster your diversity and inclusion efforts.

 While the Rooney Rule hasn’t eliminated racial inequality among head coaches in the NFL, it has highlighted it.
 It also continues to evolve, so there’s still hope that it can make good on its intentions.
-And using the rule can help create more diversity at your company, if you’re using it correctly.
+And using the rule can help create more diversity at your company, if you’re using it correctly (here are some Rooney Rule tips).
 And as long as you keep these two red flags in mind.